missiveronica/my-travel-checklist/README.md

   <p align="center">
-    An awesome README template to jumpstart your projects!
+    An awesome App to jumpstart your Travel projects!
     <br />
     <a href="https://github.com/missiveronica/my-travel-checklist"><strong>Explore the docs »</strong></a>
     <br />